Veeresh464/Intelligent-task-offloading-in-private-5G-networks/README.md

   <img src="./images/workFlow.png" alt="image">
 </p>

-## 5. Implimentation
+## 5. Implementation
 > ⚡You can build all the Docker images mentioned in this project from scrach using **Build** or we have already mentioned the images built during setup in the configuration files.

-- 📒 More Detailed Implimentation refer our report [click me](./Project Report/report.pdf).
+- 📒 More Detailed Implementation: Refer to our report [click me](./Project%20Report/report.pdf).

+---

+## 6. Results and Analysis

+### 6.1 Performance Evaluation With and Without MEC

+> 🤠Latency Comparison Across Tasks With and Without MEC Deployment👀